Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry

 Despite significant evidence suggesting a matter-antimatter imbalance in the universe, its source remains a mystery.
 The problem of explaining the origin of this matter-antimatter asymmetry is known as the baryogenesis problem.
-As matter of fact, heavy right handed (RH) neutrinos $N_{i}$\ which ensure the smallness of neutrino masses trough the type I seesaw models are also interesting cosmologically as they can potentially generate the BAU through leptogenesis scenario \cite{A43}.
-In this latter, the lepton asymmetry generated by the out-of-equilibrium decays of the RH neutrinos is converted into a baryon asymmetry by sphaleron processes and explains eventually the matter-antimatter asymmetry in the universe \cite{A44}.
-Therefore, it is intriguing to consider the use of discrete flavor symmetry to address both the neutrino sector and leptogenesis simultaneously.
-To this end, previous studies have explored the implementation of $D_{4}$ discrete symmetry in $ SU(5)$ GUT; see Ref. \cite{A29,X3}, however, its application in the MSSM framework remains unexplored.
+The type I seesaw mechanism, in addition to being responsible for the generation of tiny neutrino masses, also provides an explanation for the observed matter-antimatter asymmetry of the universe via the leptogenesis mechanism \cite{A43}.
+In this scenario, the lepton asymmetry generated by the out-of-equilibrium decays of the RH neutrinos is converted into a baryon asymmetry by sphaleron processes and explains eventually the matter-antimatter asymmetry in the universe \cite{A44}.
+Implementing leptogenesis in the seesaw models with $D_{4}$ discrete symmetry has been explored within the framework of supersymmetric $SU(5)$ grand unified models \cite{A29,X3}.
+However, further investigations into its application within the MSSM framework is still to be explored.